andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-android.md

 compile 'com.android.volley:volley:1.0.0'
 ```

-### MSAL Initialization
+### MSAL initialization

-You can add the reference for MSAL by adding the line below:
+You can add the reference for MSAL by adding the following code:

 ```java
 import com.microsoft.identity.client.*;
 ```

-Then initialize MSAL using the line below:
+Then, initialize MSAL using the following code:

 ```java
 sampleApp = new PublicClientApplication(